Norman Adams (American artist)

-Norman Adams (October 3, 1933 in Walla Walla, Washington – July 4, 2014) was an American commercial artist and illustrator.
+Norman Adams (October 3, 1933 – July 4, 2014) was an American commercial artist and illustrator.

 Biography

-Norman Adams began to draw and paint when he was still a child.
+Born in Walla Walla, Washington, Norman Adams began to draw and paint when he was still a child.
 He collected pictures from every type of magazine and book he could find and then found ways of improving them.
-He was especially captivated by the trompe-l'œil realism of artists like William Harnett, John F. Peto and John Haberle.

 He studied art at the Los Angeles Art Center School in the early 1950s.
 While he was in Los Angeles he spent months painting a portfolio in which he used his trompe-l'œil realism to convince the managers of the largest illustration agencies in NY that he could do what no other artist/illustrator could.
-The three largest agencies in NY wanted to hire him.
+The three largest agencies in New York wanted to hire him.
 He chose to work for the Charles E Cooper Studio.

 While Adams was working in NY he met his idol Robert Fawcett at a Society of Illustrators exhibition.

-Like most established Illustrators at the time Norman Adams considered Robert Fawcett to be: "The Illustrator's Illustrator."
-When Norman Adams finally met Robert Fawcett, he, Fawcett, was so impressed with Adams' paintings that he considered Norman to be a Babe Ruth of Illustration, perhaps because Norman worked for the "New York Yankees" of Illustration at the time: the "preeminent" Charles E Cooper Studio.

-Another more obvious reason Fawcett might have referred to Adams as Cooper's Babe Ruth was his versatility.
-When Adams was working for Cooper only Don Crowley could paint realistically enough to be versatile.
-All of Cooper's other illustrators, like Murray Tinkelman, Coby Whitmore, and James Bama were too specialized to be versatile.
-Not only were they specialized but they were specialized for so long that they would not do jobs outside their “specialty.”